Millennium Gallery

 The Millennium Gallery is an art gallery and museum in the centre of Sheffield, England.
 Opened in April 2001 as part of Sheffield's Heart of the City project, it is located in the city centre close to the mainline station, the Central Library and Graves Art Gallery, Sheffield Hallam University, and Sheffield Theatres.
 Designed by architects Pringle Richards Sharratt, the building is primarily made from concrete and glass, with a series of galleries extending from a central avenue, which connects Arundel Gate with Sheffield Winter Garden.
 In 2011, the gallery was listed as the 15th most-visited free attraction in the country by Visit England.
 It is managed by Museums Sheffield.

 The gallery has two permanent collections, two temporary exhibition spaces, space for corporate events and weddings, and a cafe and shop.

 Ruskin Collection

 Eminent Victorian scholar John Ruskin established a collection of material he hoped would inspire Sheffield's workforce at the newly founded St George's Museum, Walkley, Sheffield in 1875.
 The collection of watercolours, drawings, prints, plaster casts, minerals, illustrated books, manuscripts and coins is owned by the Guild of St George and managed by Museums Sheffield at the Millennium Gallery.
 The gallery displaying it was refurbished in 2011, to allow more frequent rotation of items from the collection which is too large and fragile to display at any one time.

+Marcel Proust wrote of the Ruskin Collection:Its catalogue is like an epitome of all the arts and all the sciences.
+Photographs of paintings by the masters are found next to collections of minerals, as in Goethe's house.
+Like the Ruskin Museum, Ruskin's oeuvre is universal.